 This data element is seeking information about the usual weeks of operation of a service type outlet.
-For example, if a service type outlet received funding from September but intends to operate for 52 weeks per year, '52' is recorded for this data item, and 'No' is recorded for the full financial year of NDA funding data item.
+For example, if a service type outlet received funding from September but intends to operate for 52 weeks per year, '52' is recorded for this data item, and 'No' is recorded for the 'Service provider organisation-full financial year funding indicator, yes/no code N' data item.